 “I am so thankful for the football coaches.
 When I first came to rehabilitation school, I didn’t know how I would cope.
 Playing football makes me forget lots of the bad things I’ve been through.
 Football keeps me going.”Child at the rehabilitation centre

 In 2018, Glad’s House Kenya’s football sessions took them overseas.
 They flew to Russia, where they represented Kenya at the Street Child World Cup!

 Breaking down barriers

-Football is also used as a way to breakdown barriers between communities.
-By holding tournaments between young people living on the dumpsite, the streets and in the community, they can build relationships.
+Football is also used as a way to break down barriers between communities.
+By holding tournaments among young people living on the dump site, on the streets and in the community, they can build relationships.
 The most successful football tournaments have been the ones between children and the County Police!
 They help to increase understanding and for them to see one another as individuals.

 The sessions have long-term benefits for the children.
 One coach told us “The physical fitness activities really help them.
 Tedy’s appearance has really changed since he started attending the sessions in November.
 He used to look much older than he is.
 But now he looks 16, is clean and we’ve started to see him smile!
 The interaction with his peers during the football really helps to build his confidence in social settings.”

 The power of these football sessions is more than just about sport and exercise.
 They are the starting place for children and young people to turn their lives around.
 They give them confidence, build their self-esteem and allow them to access the vital support and care to build a brighter future for themselves.